 As detailed in section 3.2 above, the information supplied during registration will be stored in our customer database

-This website is hosted in data centers in the UK All traffic (transferral of files) between this website and your browser is encrypted and delivered over HTTPS.
+Our website and mobile applicationarehosted in data centers in the UK All traffic (transferral of files) amongour website and mobile application and your browser is encrypted and delivered over HTTPS.

 We use only one third party to process personal data on our behalf.
 The third parties we use is Google Analytics